:quality(60))

 Can you wash a sleeping bag?

-Yes, you can.
-If your sleeping bag is darkened with grime or losing it's loft it's time to give it a wash.
+Yes, you can!
+If your sleeping bag is darkened with grime or losing its loft, it's time to wash it.
 Your sleeping bag should have washing instructions on the tag (which you should follow).
 We have gathered a few of our best tips on how to wash your sleeping bag.

 Can you dry clean a sleeping bag?